 Among commercially-inspired ranges from more mainstream brands, some manufacturers have started offering ranges that have a "dual stack" burner that produces two rings of flame.
 This is not a true open burner but is an interesting innovation.
-Pictured below is an example of a stacked burner from the Samsung NY58J9850WS slide-in dual fuel range.
+Pictured below is an example of a stacked burner from a Samsung slide-in dual fuel range.
 KitchenAid, GE, and Fisher & Paykel are other manufacturers producing this type of burner on select models.

 There are still many open burner models available, like the Premier SFK100OP.
 At a price of just $409 for a 30" freestanding gas range, you can see that open burner models offer great value.
 This model has four 9,100 BTU burners covered by an exclusive lifetime warranty.
 The 3.91 cubic foot oven is fully insulated with baffled oven burners for even heat distribution and a roll-out, drop-down broiler with a two-piece porcelain pan and tray.
 Premier offers a range of open burner gas stoves at low prices, and they're made in the USA, too.
 This model is a good option for tight budgets, apartments, and more.